hakeemsalman/java/personal/Programs/Problems.md

     }
 }
 ```
-## 5 Take 2 numbers as input and print the largest number.
+## 5 Take 2 numbers as input and print the largest number
 ```java
 import java.util.Scanner;